Sciatica: Physiotherapy Treatment

 PHYSIOTHERAPY TREATMENT :

-Physiotherapy treatment mainly depends upon diagnosis of sciatica and also symptomatic pain relieving electrotherapy modalities.
+Physiotherapy treatment mainly depends upon the diagnosis of sciatica and also symptomatic pain-relieving electrotherapy modalities.

 IFT (Interferential Therapy) :

-IFT are used to relieve sciatica refereed pain where two electrode are placed at starts of the nerve roots and other two electrode are used at the leg, IFT is highly used by physiotherapists in their clinic for sciatica.
+IFT are used to relieve sciatica-referred pain where two electrodes are placed at the start of the nerve roots and the other two electrodes are used at the leg, IFT is highly used by physiotherapists in their clinic for sciatica.

-This Intermittent lumbar traction helps to relive pressure on sciatic nerve roots and widely used by Physiotherapist to relive sciatica.
+This Intermittent lumbar traction helps to relieve pressure on sciatic nerve roots and is widely used by Physiotherapists to relieve sciatica.

 TENS (Transcutaneous Electrical Nerve Stimulation) :

-TENS is also used to relive sciatica referred pain.
-The use of two electrode pads placed on the skin on the starts on the sciatic nerve roots and TENS is a battery-operated device delivering a small current to them to produce a tingling sensation.
+TENS is also used to relieve sciatica referred to as pain.
+The use of two electrode pads placed on the skin starts on the sciatic nerve roots and TENS is a battery-operated device delivering a small current to them to produce a tingling sensation.

 There are steps you can take at home to ease the pain of sciatica.
 A heating pad or ice pack may be especially helpful.
 Apply the heat or ice for about 20 minutes every two hours.